moccalotto/kaos/_rulebook/main.md

 {{ power.description }}
 {% endfor %}

-The sum of the scores of your power-skills may not exceed 90.
+The sum of the scores of your power-skills may never exceed 90.
-In other words, having Thaumaturgy 50 and Leadership 40 would be OK because their combined score is exactly 90, but you would not be able to increase the score of a power-skill by even a single point.
+In other words, having Leadership 50 and Thaumaturgy 40 would be OK because their combined score is exactly 90, but you would never be able to further increase the scores of your chosen skills, nor would you be able to buy scores in the Battle or Witchcraft power-skills.

 #### Armor